 I always go for frankfurters but if you find some delicious looking sausages, I highly recommend using those!
 Also these days it is hard to find good quality frankfurters.
 Well, at least in my corner of the world.
 I always look for meat content of at least 80% which is a real challenge!

 What about you?
 What do you use – frankfurters or sausages?
 Do you check the meat content when you are shopping for these?

 Why should you try to make gourmet hot dogs?

 They taste delicious!

 Because why not!

 Have a look at this gourmet hot dog recipe and give it a go if you like what you see!
 If you do, let me know what you think!

-If you by any chance prefer burgers then you must check out this Chicken Cheeseburger with Beet Mayo!
+If you by any chance prefer burgers then you must check out this Chicken Cheeseburger!
 It’s yummy!

 Homemade Gourmet Hot Dog with Bacon and Salsa